JamesRobertSutcliffe/the-movie-database/README.md

 # The Movie Database
-This project is a simple web application that allows users to search for movies using the OMDb API and displays the results on the page.
+This project is a web application that allows users to search for movies using the OMDb API and displays the results on the page.
 Users can also add movies to a list of saved movies and view them later.
 The project was created in a group setting utilising git for version control.

 ![movie-database](./assets/images/Screenshot.png)